demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-sheet-create
 ***
 Adds a new sheet.
-When a sheet is added at a given index, all subsequent sheets' indexes are incremented
+When a sheet is added at a given index, all subsequent sheet indexes are incremented.

 #### Base Command